samlavery/Robespierre/README.md

   ⇒ RiemannHypothesis
 ```

-The helix files are also included in the project, but they are not the main proof entrypoint.
-They prove supporting geometric facts: faithfulness of the log helix, uniqueness of the `σ = 1/2` helix model under natural symmetry/decoding constraints, and the connection between the helix model and critical-line geometry.
+The helix files are supporting geometry files, not the RH proof entrypoint.
+They prove the π/3 log-helix model, its faithfulness, its multiplication-to-addition law, its prime-factor vector decomposition, and its connection to critical-line symmetry.

 ---